Merck/gsDesign2/README.md

 ### Step 3: group sequential design

-We provide a simple example for a group sequential design that demonstrates a couple of features not available in the *gsDesign* package.
+We provide a simple example for a group sequential design that demonstrates a couple of features not available in the gsDesign package.
 The first is specifying analysis times by calendar time rather than information fraction.
 The second is not having an efficacy and futility bound at each analysis.
 This is in addition to having methods for non-proportional hazards as demonstrated in the fixed design above and again here.

 We use an O’Brien-Fleming spending function to derive our efficacy bounds at 24 and 36 months.
-For futility, we simply require a nominally significant trend in the wrong direction (p\<0.1) after 8 months, a trend in favor of experimental treatment after 14 months ($Z > 0$) and no bound later ($Z = -\infty$).
+For futility, we simply require a nominally significant trend in the wrong direction ($p < 0.1$) after 8 months, a trend in favor of experimental treatment after 14 months ($Z > 0$) and no bound later ($Z = -\infty$).
 Thus, we have two efficacy analyses and two separate, earlier futility analysis.
 Power is set to 80% due to the